 Their tribal status allows them to bend a lot of the rules for payday lenders.
 They claim that because they operate under the authority of a sovereign nation other than the United States, they don’t have to obey federal or state laws like North Dakota’s interest rate limit.

 But that might not last forever.
-There is at least one current investigation as to whether they can claim a tribal status.
-Tycko and Zavareei suspect that while Spotloan claims to be run by a Native American tribe, they don’t meet the standard of proof to qualify for that privilege.
+There has been at least one investigation into whether they can claim a tribal status.
+The law firm of Tycko and Zavareei raised suspicions that while Spotloan claims to be run by a Native American tribe, they don’t meet the standard of proof to qualify for that privilege.

 Thanks to the Supreme Court, online lenders have to do more than just fill out some forms to qualify for tribal immunity.
 If it turns out that Spotloan doesn’t qualify, they’ll be in trouble.